Book a free survey

 TR19 Grease is a standalone specification published by the Building Engineering Services Association (BESA) in 2019.
 It specifically addresses fire risk management of grease accumulation within kitchen extraction systems.
 It is separate from TR19 Air, which was released in 2023 and covers general ventilation hygiene for indoor air quality.

-While TR19 Grease is technically guidance rather than law, it is widely recognised by insurers, local authorities, fire services, and Environmental Health Officers as the benchmark for grease hygiene management in the UK.
-If your extract system doesn't meet TR19 Grease standards, you could face enforcement action, insurance issues, or both.
+While TR19 Grease is technically guidance rather than law, it is widely recognised by insurers, local authorities, fire services, and Environmental Health Officers as the benchmark for grease ventilation management in the UK.
+If your extract system does not meet TR19 Grease standards, you could face enforcement action, insurance issues, or both.

 What TR19 Grease Covers

 TR19 Grease addresses the entire extract system from canopy to discharge point.
-This includes canopy hoods and grease filters, ductwork (both horizontal and vertical runs), extract fans and motors, access panels and hatches, and the external discharge point.
+This includes canopies and grease filters, ductwork (both horizontal and vertical runs), extract fans and motors, access panels and hatches, and the external discharge point.

-The standard requires that all these components are maintained in a clean condition, with grease deposits measuring less than 200 microns.
-Deposits exceeding this threshold require the full system to be cleaned, and post-clean verification must confirm levels below 50 microns using a Deposit Thickness Test (DTT) or Wet Film Thickness Test (WFTT).
+The standard requires that all these components are maintained in a clean condition, with mean grease deposits measuring less than 200 microns throughout the system.
+If the mean average of deposits exceeds this threshold, the full system should be cleaned.
+If a singular reading exceeds 500 microns is recorded, immediate localised cleaning is required to this area.
+Post-clean verification must confirm levels below 50 microns using a Deposit Thickness Test (DTT) or Wet Film Thickness Test (WFTT).
 TR19 Grease also sets requirements for adequate access panels, so that the system can be properly inspected and cleaned.

-As a facilities manager, you are responsible for ensuring that extract systems under your control are cleaned to TR19 Grease standards at appropriate intervals.
+As a facilities manager, you may well be responsible for ensuring that grease ventilation systems are cleaned to TR19 Grease standards at appropriate intervals.
 This means appointing a competent specialist contractor, establishing a cleaning schedule based on hours of operation and risk assessment, ensuring the contractor provides photographic before-and-after reports, retaining all cleaning certificates and reports for inspection, and addressing any remedial work identified during cleaning.

-You don't need to understand the technical details of ductwork cleaning yourself.
-But you do need to ensure that whoever you appoint does, and that they can demonstrate TR19 Grease compliance in their work.
+You may not need to understand the technical details of ductwork cleaning methods.
+However, you may need to ensure that whoever you contract does, and that they can demonstrate TR19 Grease compliance in their work and reporting.

 Common Pitfalls

-The most common mistakes we see are: cleaning only the visible parts (canopy and filters) while neglecting the ductwork behind, using general cleaning contractors who aren't trained or equipped for extract work, not keeping records of cleaning history, and ignoring access panel requirements that make future cleaning impossible or incomplete.
+Common mistakes include: companies cleaning only the visible parts (canopy and filters) while neglecting the ductwork behind, using general cleaning contractors who are not trained or equipped for grease extract work, not keeping records of cleaning history, and ignoring access panel requirements that make future cleaning impossible or incomplete.

 Any of these can leave you exposed in the event of a fire, an insurance claim, or an inspection.